-This was 4 and a half years after Microsoft released TWO further operating systems in Windows Vista and Windows 7.
+This was four and a half years after Microsoft released two further operating systems in Windows Vista and Windows 7.

 It is in our nature to stick with what we know.
 New software versions often confuse us, and means we need to learn the new ways of saving that file or putting that border around that image.

 However, it is a step we all take, eventually.
 Next we look at why you favourite old software doesn't work as well on newer machines.